-It is possible to beat a drunk driving charge, although it is not typically an easy process.
-It will require a thorough understanding of the law and a thorough understanding of the technical nature of field sobriety tests, breath tests, and blood tests.
+It is possible to beat a drunk driving charge, although it is not typically easy.
+It will require a thorough understanding of the law and the technical nature of field sobriety tests, breath tests, and blood tests.
 Understanding the latter tests is critical to identifying errors (technical or human-made errors) to highlight the unreliability of the results.

 Aside from errors or unreliable test results, an alleged DUI offender may have had their constitutional rights violated.
 This happens more often than you might imagine.
 A violation can lead to the inadmissibility of some or all evidence.
 Without sufficient evidence, the case will be dismissed, or a jury may return with an acquittal.

 You will need a drunk driving defense attorney to help you beat an intoxicated driving charge.
 These cases can be highly technical, as much as legally complex.

 Can I just plead guilty to drunk driving?